Portable alpha strategies

 Source of active return matters

 In the figure below, we regressed 10 years of Core Bond and CorePlus manager returns against a simple three factor model which included credit risk, equity risk, and rate risk.
-We found that approximately 60% of Core Bond managers and 68% of CorePlus managers’ excess returns were explained by these static exposures.
+We found that approximately 55% of Core Bond managers and 63% of CorePlus managers’ excess returns were explained by these static exposures.
+All figures are net of fees.

 This has a very important, but often overlooked, effect on total portfolio diversification.
 The credit overweight may boost returns in up markets, but it may also result in larger fixed income drawdowns in periods of equity sell-offs—the very time when investors may need the diversification of core bonds.